By Dr. Shawna Darou, ND

 Big take home: Spend 10 minutes each day doing something that moves you towards your big life goals.
 You’ll be amazed where this takes you if you stick with it!

-I look forward to hearing how you use these three simple tools to move through your February inertia.
-Remember, you’re not alone in this – we all get stuck and February in Canada can be tough!
+I look forward to hearing how you use these three simple tools to move through your winter inertia.
+Remember, you’re not alone in this – we all get stuck and winters in Canada can be tough!
 Please reach out if you need more direct support, both with your motivation and also with your physical health.